mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_EXT_SET_MAX_MOTOR_CURRENT
 `00 ff 9a 62 XX CHECKSUM`
-- Sets the maximum motor current to XX.
-Warning!
-This can cause glitches (see the section about current sensing functionality above).
-Disabled by default.
+- Sets the maximum motor current to XX (in mA divided by 16 e.g. 62 equals 992 mA)
-- Maximum current (mA) = XX * 16
+- Default is 2A (version >= 0.85)
-- XX : 0x00 (Disable current sensing.
-Default setting)
+- XX : 0x00 (Disable current sensing)

+#### Debugging and fine-tuning commands

+There are also few debugging and fine-tuning related commands which are not documented here.
+Please see the code and know what you're doing if you're fiddling with them :)

 ## Curtain position and curtain length